MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/ltsc2024/install-ltsc-preview.md

 #### Apps installed

-Office LTSC Professional Plus 2024 Preview includes Access, Excel, OneNote, Outlook, PowerPoint,  Skype for Business, Teams, and Word.
+Microsoft Office LTSC Professional Plus 2024 Preview includes Access, Excel, OneNote, Outlook, PowerPoint, Skype for Business, and Word.
 You can control which are apps are installed, for example by using the [ExcludeApp element](../office-deployment-tool-configuration-options.md#excludeapp-element).

 Here's some additional information about Microsoft Teams with Office LTSC Professional Plus 2024 Preview.